MosesSupposes/Purescript-By-Example/text/chapter10.md

 forall a. a -> a
 ```

 What sort of functions have this type?
-Well, there is certainly one function with this type - namely, the identity function `id`, defined in the `Prelude`:
+Well, there is certainly one function with this type - namely, the `identity` function, defined in the `Prelude`:

 ```haskell
 id :: forall a. a -> a
 id a = a
 ```

-In fact, the `id` function is the _only_ (total) function with this type!
-This certainly seems to be the case (try writing an expression with this type which is not observably equivalent to `id`), but how can we be sure?
+In fact, the `identity` function is the _only_ (total) function with this type!
+This certainly seems to be the case (try writing an expression with this type which is not observably equivalent to `identity`), but how can we be sure?
 We can be sure by considering the runtime representation of the type.

 What is the runtime representation of a quantified type `forall a. t`?
 Well, any expression with the runtime representation for this type must have the correct runtime representation for the type `t` for any choice of type `a`.
 In our example above, a function of type `forall a. a -> a` must have the correct runtime representation for the types `String -> String`, `Number -> Number`, `Array Boolean -> Array Boolean`, and so on.
 It must take strings to strings, numbers to numbers, etc.